How to do the keyword research for Amazon India ad campaigns to set the right bid for the keyword and reduce Advertising cost of sale or ACoS.

 - children t-shirt

-As you analyze the keyword reports, you can find keywords that have triggered a lot of ads but has not converted and you can add them to the negative keyword list as well.
+Now that you have analyzed the keyword reports, you can find keywords that have triggered a lot of ads but has not converted and you can add them to the negative keyword list as well.
 The keyword reports are under Advertising reports under the Reports tab.